In This Article

-What is a French Bob?
+What Is a French Bob?

 Still, personality isn't the only thing about the French bob that makes it a timeless standout.
-It's a versatile cut that can be customized for most people's textures and face shape.
+It's a versatile cut that can be customized for most people's texture and face shape.
 It tends to work best for those with stick-straight hair, but your stylist can also cut it in such a way that accentuates your natural hair texture with scissors or a razor.
 "You can ask for the same length for all hair types," Grenia says.
 "That's the beauty of it."

 How to Style a French Bob

 One of the best things about the French bob is that styling can be a breeze.
 You can wear it sleek and polished or playfully tousled.
 "The style gives your hair that just-out-of-bed but still chic look, that never looks like you tried hard," Grenia says.
 If you want a slicked-back look, he recommends passing some of IGK's Rich Kid Coconut Oil Gel ($29) throughout your cut.
 "You can also use some texturizing spray to enhance your natural waves," he adds.

 For daily styling, Garren says less is more.
 "I would use R+Co Bleu Essential Hair Tonic ($55) after you shampoo to scrunch the wave in and just let it air dry."
 Garren also prescribes R+CO Bleu Surreal Styling Serum ($70) if you seek a smooth finish.
 "Comb through wet hair and let it air dry.
 If the hair is frizzy, use the R+Co Bleu Super Style Crème ($64)," he says.
 "Always do it on wet hair so it doesn't weigh the hair down.
 Use your hands or a large-tooth comb to give bounce, instead of a brush."